 Watching for infection

 A nurse or doctor will carefully monitor the cesarean incision for signs of infection.
 They will also check vaginal bleeding.
-Even after a cesarean delivery, the uterus has to shed what is left of the pregnancy.
+Even after a C-section, the uterus has to shed what is left of the pregnancy.
 Vaginal bleeding usually lasts 4 to 6 weeks after birth and is heaviest during the first days.

 The first weeks

 The risk of infection is highest during the first few weeks.
 Dangerous bleeding, which is known as a hemorrhage, is also more likely during this time.

 People should avoid returning to their normal exercise levels for 6 to 8 weeks.
 Driving is usually not safe for 4 to 6 weeks also.